apigee/istio-mixer-adapter/README.md

     kubectl label namespace default istio-injection=enabled
     kubectl apply -f samples/helloworld/helloworld.yaml

-If you're using Istio 1.1, you'll also need to add the gateway:
+You'll also need to add the gateway to reach it from outside the mesh:

     kubectl apply -f samples/helloworld/helloworld-gateway.yaml